Products

 Nearmap users are leveraging our location intelligence to better their understanding of the world.
 From planning the U.S. Open to designing the future of one of the nation’s busiest airports, our mapping technology gives users access to the information needed to make confident decisions.
 Can your map do that?

-Can Your Map Plan the U.S. Open?
+Can your map plan the U.S. Open?

 The United States Golf Association (USGA) is tasked with logistical planning for the U.S Open each year.
 Unlike most major golfing events, the U.S. Open is unique in that it changes location yearly.
 This presents the challenge of transforming a golf course into a stadium that’s capable of hosting 40,000 to 50,000 attendees per day.